goatcorp/faq/dalamud_troubleshooting.md

 ### Q: Do not expect XL/Dalamud/Plugin updates on patch day releases.

-Please remember that many of the developers have school/jobs/both and live across a variety of timezones.
+Please remember that many of the developers have school/jobs/both and live across a variety of time zones.
 Things will be updated when they can be.
 The notion that "XL could be gone at any time" still exists.
 <hr>

 ### Q: I get an error message when trying to install/update/disable a plugin